liuqingsheng/Deep-Ocean-Stereo-Camera-datasets-DOSC-/README.md

 # Licence:
  Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)
   For research and educational use only.
 Commercial use is strictly prohibited.
+🚧 **Dataset Coming Soon**
+ The DOSC dataset is currently being organized and will be uploaded soon.